6i-software/vba-monologger/docs/src/under-the-hood/handler.md

 To ensure compatibility with special and multilingual characters in this `HandlerFile`, the **UTF-8** encoding is preferred.
 This can be achieved by using the `ADODB.Stream` object, which allows you to specify the desired encoding when writing to the file.
 The `ADODB.Stream` object is designed to handle data streams, making it ideal for both text and binary file operations.
 By using UTF-8, the log file can store data in multiple languages and special characters without any loss or corruption of information, unlike with other encodings.

 !!! info "Can I change the encoding?"
+    No!
 For now, there is no plan to provide an option to change the default UTF-8 encoding.

 ### Modifying the name and destination of the log file